kupl/MicSE/README.md

 ### Dependencies

+Currently, we're using custom modified [FRESCO](https://gitlab.com/releaselab/fresco)'s Michelson tools.
+They are in `[project-root]/dependencies` directory, so you need to register that packages into opam using `opam pin` command.

 - Michelson: Michelson ADT parser from FRESCO.
 - Tezla: Tezla project from FRESCO.
 - Tezla-cfg: Tezla-cfg project from FRESCO.